chmouel/gnome-next-meeting-applet/README.md

 * **event_organizers_icon**: A map between a regexp matching the organizer to an icon.
 This allows you to easily differentiate certain type of meetings like the one from your team or colleagues.
+* **title_match_icon**: A map between a regexp matching a tytle to an icon.
+This allows you to easily differentiate certain type of meetings by titles, like the recurring videogame break you are ought to deserve for your hard work.
 * **max_results**: Max results to ask to google calendar api.
 * **skip_non_accepted**: Skip the calendar events that you didn't accept, you need to configure `my_emails` setting for that.